UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_ca.rst

 Step 4 - Drive the Robot Around
 ------------------------------------------

+If you haven't already inclued a joystick teleop node, then use the keyboard teleop node in a separate terminal.
 By manually driving the robot around, we can fill in the map of the environment.
 Remember, that slam toolbox utilises pose graph optimisation, therefore, it likes to see loops in the data to perform closure (and provide a better estimate).